-Similar to NGE's other properties, Sand Pass is covered by syn- to post-mineral volcanic units and post-mineral alluvium, and as a result, the area has seen very limited historic exploration activity.
+Similar to NGE's other properties, Sand Pass is covered by post-mineral alluvium, and as a result, the area has seen very limited historic exploration activity.
 Based on the projections of favourable lithology, structure and alteration present at the regional, district and property scales, NGE believes the project has the potential to contain gold-silver mineralization within economic depths beneath the cover.